Performance Analysis for Wireless Localization with Random Sensor Network: Finite Homogeneous Poisson Model

+Consequently, the two results should be viewed as complementary rather than forming a tight upper--lower performance bracket.
+The gap between the bounds primarily reflects the differences in network scale, signal modeling, and estimator assumptions, rather than a direct performance discrepancy under a common framework.
+Understanding the precise relationship between these regimes, and identifying conditions under which the bounds may become comparable, remains an interesting direction for future work.

-Theorem~\ref{convergence_thm} considers stationary isotropic sensor networks in the entire space \(\mathbb{R}^d\) and states that, as the noise level \(\sigma \to \infty\), the fusion center cannot distinguish—from the observed measurements—whether the underlying sensor deployment follows a homogeneous PPP or a more general stationary isotropic point process.
-The result can be interpreted as a joint asymptotic statement for a large observation radius \(\mathcal{R}\) and a large noise parameter \(\sigma\).
+Theorem~\ref{convergence_thm} considers stationary isotropic sensor networks in the entire space \(\mathbb{R}^d\) and states that, as the noise level \(\sigma \to \infty\), the fusion center cannot distinguish—from the observed measurements—whether the underlying sensor deployment follows an HPPP or a more general stationary isotropic PP. The result can be interpreted as a joint asymptotic statement for a large observation radius \(\mathcal{R}\) and a large noise parameter \(\sigma\).
 In particular, when the fusion center collects measurements from a sufficiently large region and those measurements are strongly affected by random propagation effects, the influence of short-range spatial dependence among sensor locations becomes negligible.
-Consequently, one may employ a finite Poisson model with the same intensity even when the actual sensor configuration is not exactly Poisson.
-The performance bounds in Theorem~\ref{thm: CMSD and MSD}, derived under the finite Poisson assumption, therefore serve as reasonable approximation bounds for a wide class of sensor deployment models satisfying \eqref{equ: SRD}.
-This demonstrates the robustness of the PPP model as a practical and analytically tractable benchmark for evaluating localization performance in realistic wireless networks.
+Consequently, one may employ a finite HPPP model with the same intensity even when the actual sensor configuration is not exactly an HPPP.
+The performance bounds in Theorem~\ref{thm: CMSD and MSD}, derived under the finite HPPP assumption, therefore serve as reasonable approximation bounds for a wide class of sensor deployment models satisfying \eqref{equ: SRD}.
+This demonstrates the robustness of the HPPP model as a practical and analytically tractable benchmark for evaluating localization performance in realistic wireless networks.